noa10/mataresit/docs/ai/IMPLEMENTATION_SUMMARY_AI.md

 - Updated `enhance-receipt-data` Supabase Function with a new Gemini prompt that:
   - Identifies currency and payment method (existing functionality)
   - Predicts a receipt category (new)
-  - Provides AI suggestions for potential OCR errors (new)
+  - Provides AI suggestions for potential extraction errors (new)
   - Returns confidence scores for predictions and suggestions

 ### Phase 2: Database Schema